aep-dev/aep.dev/aip/general/0143/aip.md

 **Note:** The string itself _is_ the immutable, canonical code, used on the wire format.
-Services **should not** create a separate enum with a different wire format, because doing so makes it difficult to use multiple APIs together.
+Services **should not** create a separate enum with a different wire format, and **should not** use company-specific strings, because doing so makes it difficult to use multiple APIs together.

 ### Content types